 If you are unfamiliar with Terminal and feel unsure about working with it, we have one more method of removing Android Studio to share with you.
 You will find this one the easiest and quickest of all.
 Moreover, you can use this way to safely uninstall any application on your Mac.
 We are talking about a special program, App Cleaner & Uninstaller, which is designed to completely remove apps and their leftovers on a Mac.

-- Launch App Cleaner & Uninstaller.
+- Download App Cleaner & Uninstaller and launch it.
 You will see a list of the apps installed on your Mac.

 - Select the Android Studio app.
 In the right section, you will see a list of all its service files.

 - Click the Uninstall or Remove button and confirm the removal.

 What is great about App Cleaner & Uninstaller is that it finds the leftovers of previously-removed apps as well.
 You can view them in the Remains section.

 As you can see, dragging and dropping apps to Trash is not enough to for their complete removal.
-Some apps provide their own uninstaller tool.
-You can use any of the above-mentioned ways, but using App Cleaner & Uninstaller is the universal way and works with any app.
-Also, it has some additional features, such as managing login items, operating user and core extensions.
-You can learn more about the App Cleaner & Uninstaller tool at this link.
+Some apps provide their own uninstaller tool, but they may be imperfect.
+Use App Cleaner & Uninstaller as a universal way to uninstall apps on Mac.
+Also, this tool allows to manage startup programs on Mac and disable unneeded system extensions.